MPBeholder/Pathfinder/Colosseum/Auriga-Strega.md

 0th — (at will) detect magic, guidance, mending, read magic
 ***
 ## TACTICS
+At the beginning of combat, the Mother activates her Prehensile Hair hex as a standard action.
+In following rounds she will Evil-Eye whichever target looks the most threatening, following up with a cackle to keep the debuff active as well as applying a Accursed Hex/Spellstrike with Bestow Curse or Ill Omen.
+If it seems as though she will be unable to hit the target, she begins using castings of other debuff spells like Ill Omen.
 ## STATISTICS

 Feats : Extra Arcana + 5